Kurt Birkins: MLB career

 Birkins made his Major League debut on May 4, 2006, against the Texas Rangers throwing 2.1 scoreless innings in relief.
 He struck out Mark Texiera to record his first Major League strikeout.
 He picked up his first Major League victory on May 28, 2006, against the Anaheim Angels.
 Birkins retired all four batters he faced including two strikeouts.

 After the 2007 season, Birkins was claimed off waivers by the Tampa Bay Rays.
 He was a member of the 2008 Tampa Bay Rays which won the franchise's first American League pennant.

 He signed a minor league contract with the Colorado Rockies in February 2009 and pitched for the AAA Colorado Springs SkySox in 2009 and 2010.
 After conclusion of the 2010 season, Birkins retired from professional baseball.

 Personal

 After his baseball career, Birkins enrolled at the University of North Carolina at Greensboro and graduated summa cum laude.
-He currently works in the commercial real estate industry and resides in Winston-Salem, North Carolina with his wife Ashley and their two daughters.
+He is currently the Assistant Executive Director at the ABCA and resides in Winston-Salem, North Carolina with his wife Ashley and their two daughters.